 Remarkably, some studies found links between oversleeping and diabetes as well as stroke.

-It’s possible that too much sleep affects the body in a way that there’s an increased risk of diabetes.
+How to too much sleep affects the body can manifest in a higher risk for certain conditions, such as an increased risk of diabetes.

 In one study involving 9,000 Americans, researchers found out that the participants who slept for more than 9 hours had 50% more risk of developing diabetes than those who had 7 hours of sleep each night.